caitlinconsults/Springboard-assignments/README.md

-# Springboard-assignments
+# Springboard Assignments

-Springboard.com coursework that is not related to the capstone project.
+This repo contains springboard.com coursework that is not related to the Capstone project.